-It’s a safe bet that few people are drawn to theme parks for the indoor shows they offer, but parks are upgrading their productions to enhance the lure of their overall attractions in a competitive market.
-The days of cruise ship-style shows, with singers and dancers lip-synching to Broadway hits, are giving way to far more elaborate productions.
+It’s a safe bet that few people are drawn to theme parks for the indoor shows they offer, but the parks in Central Florida are upgrading their productions to enhance the lure of their overall attractions in a competitive market.
+The days of cruise ship-style shows, with broadly smiling singers and dancers lip-synching to Broadway and soft rock hits, are giving way to far more elaborate productions.

 Nevertheless, Broadway is proving a strong inspiration for the latest efforts.
 Disney offers an abbreviated version of its hit “The Lion King” at the Animal Kingdom park outside Orlando, and now the competing Busch Gardens Tampa Bay has upped the ante with its original musical “KaTonga: Musical Tales From the Jungle.”

 Like “Lion King,” “KaTonga” is set in Africa and features humans playing imaginatively designed animals created by Michael Curry.
 He mixes masks and puppet elements to turn men and women into rhinos, lions, giraffes, caterpillars and other jungle creatures.

 Tony Award-winning lighting designer Donald Holder (“The Lion King”) has done a masterful job of lighting the frequently moving elements of James Leonard Joy’s set, dominated by two large trees with branches and leaves that spread across the proscenium.
 Costumer Frank Krenz keeps the color quotient high.

 “KaTonga” in Swahili means a place for telling stories, and its show is about four apprentice storytellers trying to impress a master with their vivid descriptions of animal life in various parts of the African continent.